Samivv/Scylla/README.md

 # Scylla

-Scylla is a World of Warcraft(WOTLK) addon that displays information in a clean way to help plan out your adventures for the session.
+Scylla is a World of Warcraft(WOTLK) addon that displays information about your character in a clean and fast way to help plan out your adventures for the session.

 ## Features